fiatjaf/noflux-website/content/docs/configuration.md

     <dd>
         <p>
             The default User-Agent header to use for the HTTP client.
 Can be overridden in per-feed settings.
-            When empty, Miniflux uses a default User-Agent that includes the Miniflux version.
+            When empty, Noflux uses a default User-Agent that includes the Noflux version.
         </p>
         <p><em>Default is empty.</em></p>
     </dd>